LargeNFT/large-nft/README.md

 ## How It Works

 **Large** is built on top of [IPFS](https://github.com/ipfs/ipfs) and [Ethereum](https://github.com/ethereum/solidity).

 * All the actual data is stored in IPFS.
 * Data services are provided by [OrbitDB](https://github.com/orbitdb/orbit-db).
-* Ethereum is used as a virtual whitepages and to authenticate all messages.
-It also allows other crypto-specific features to be added later.
-In theory you could could later connect this to any smart contract platform.
+* It provides an [ethers.js](https://github.com/ethers-io/ethers.js/) Ethereum wallet.
 * The front-end is built using [Framework7](https://github.com/framework7io/framework7).
 Everything is HTML/CSS/Javascript.
 * The front-end is also the back-end.
 Dawg.

 ### Basic Architecture

-* Everything is [TypeScript](https://github.com/microsoft/TypeScript).
+* All of the code is [TypeScript](https://github.com/microsoft/TypeScript).
 Types are the best.
-* MVC
-* All user interactions are managed by a controller.
-    * The controller function will return a "ModelView" object.
-        * It contains a function that returns the data for that page.
-        * Also a string that represents a Framework7 component to load.
-        * HTML goes in the component file.
-Sometimes with some small amounts of UI specific javascript.

-* Controller calls a service function.
-Preferrably a single one.
-A service function with unit tests.
+* [Large Core](https://github.com/ptoner/large-core) - Basic P2P data services that are authenticated by an Ethereum wallet.
+Provides services that let you create a profile, follow other users, and users can post messages that are aggreggated to everyone who follows them.

     * Data is stored using OrbitDB.
 There are typescript services to help manage it.
 There's a schema.

-* The "register" function calls an Ethereum smart contract.
-The address for this contract is configurable in the actual app.
-Eventually this is how you'll connect to different communities without needing a whole new app.
+* [Large Web](https://github.com/ptoner/large-web) - Common web components.
+Depends on Framework7.
+Goal is to make it as quick as possible to build a full, working UI on Desktop/Android/iOS without needing to manage the difference between the environments.
+It looks like a desktop app on a desktop, like an iOS app on iOS, and like Android on an Android.

+* This repo contains an app that's built to showcase all of these features.
+It's mostly like Twitter right now.
+But it's really just a prototype to make sure there's a full toolkit to quickly build cross platform P2P apps/websites.
+There are many things that are broken and or missing.
+Please file issues when you find them.
+There are a lot of issues at this point.

 # Running the desktop client